cxb3rf1lth/Auto_Lab_Installers/README.md

 This project provides two streamlined installation scripts to quickly configure a full virtualization lab on either Debian/Ubuntu or Arch-based systems.
 Ideal for researchers, cybersecurity professionals, and lab builders, these scripts automate setup of VirtualBox, QEMU/KVM, libvirt, and related tools with minimal friction.

-Whether you're testing malware, building isolated environments, or deploying VMs for training and research, these scripts save time and eliminate common setup issues.

 ---

 ## Features